ga4gh/ga4gh-schemas/doc/source/api/metadata.rst

 Goals and Scope
 @@@@@@@@@@@@@@@

-The metadata API provides information on the primary data object available via the GA4GH API.
-It also provides facilities to organizing primary data objects.
+The metadata API provides information on the primary data objects available via the GA4GH API, and facilities to organize primary data objects.

 The current metadata API is immature and will evolve in future.

-Design
-@@@@@@

-**Data organization**
+Datasets
+@@@@@@@@

 All GA4GH data objects are part of a *dataset*.
 A dataset is a data-provider-specified collection of related data of multiple types.